 In the Wax Family alone, you'll find multiple shades in the white to red spectrum.
 And in the Begonia boliviensis family, there are even more options, including warm yellows, reds, oranges, whites, and pinks.

 Growing Conditions and General Care

 Begonias are rather versatile in their requirements.
 Old fashioned Wax Begonias are great in the shade, but several newer Wax Begonia varieties are perfectly happy in full shade to full sun.
-No matter where you plant Begonias, it’s a good idea to give plants a regular dose of fertilizer to help fuel the constant barrage of blooms they’re bound to throw at you.
+Whether you plant Begonias, it's a good idea to give plants a regular dose of fertilizer to help fuel the constant barrage of blooms they're bound to throw at you.

-When it comes to watering finding a good balance is key for healthy plants.
-Most Begonias need to be consistently watered but shouldn’t get too wet (too much water can kill them).
-So, don’t be afraid to let the plants dry out a little between each watering.
-Begonia boliviensis varieties particularly like sharp drainage, as they’re native to growing on cliff walls.
+Finding a good balance is key for healthy plants when it comes to watering.
+Most Begonias need to be consistently watered but shouldn't get too wet (too much water can kill them).
+So, don't be afraid to let the plants dry out a little between each watering.
+Begonia boliviensis varieties particularly like sharp drainage, as they're native to growing on cliff walls.

 Begonias perform best in warm environments, so planting after there's no longer a chance of spring frost will help your Begonia thrive.
 Be patient after planting.
 Begonias take a bit of time to get going, and you usually won't see a burst in growth until after the summer heat kicks in.

 Begonia propagation is easier than you think.
 There are several Begonia varieties, and they all have the same propagation process.
-To propagate from stem cuttings, trim Begonia stems 4 inches (10 cm) and insert directly into a growing medium so Begonia can root properly.
-Water and provide proper light.
+To propagate from stem cuttings, trim Begonia stems 4 inches (10 cm) and insert them directly into a growing medium so that Begonia can root properly.
+Then, water and provide proper light.

 - Back to genus Begonia